 1) You exhibit signs or symptoms of illness;

-2) You have tested positive for COVID-19 and: It has been at least 10 days since symptoms first appeared and at least 24 hours with no fever without fever-reducing medication and symptoms have improved;
+2) You have tested positive for COVID-19 and it has been less than 14 days since symptoms first appeared and less than 24 hours since running a fever;

 3) You have been in contact with anyone confirmed or suspected of having